|An early (1949) vision of space habitation from Russia|

 |We don't know what's out there; maybe space whales.|

 Image courtesy of elbardo at deviantART

 Let's assume that we do have that elevator into space.
 At the least, let's assume we have completely re-usable rockets fueled by liquid hydrogen made cheap by fusion or some other energy breakthrough.
 What are the steps to make space our home sweet home?

 Credit: Image credit: NASA/JPL-Caltech/UCLA/MPS/DLR/IDA

 under Creative Commons License

 First, take one asteroid.
 Literally.
 Asteroid 2012-DA14 flew by on February 15, 2013, closer to Earth than some satellites.
 Imagine an interceptor launched from Earth that attaches to this space-faring boulder and guides it into an orbit around the Earth.
 This does two things.
 First, it's close enough to work on without long space flights.
 Secondly, we know right where it is.
 One less asteroid to worry about hitting Earth.
-As to the details of how to hijack an asteroid, a device similar to what I describe in Saving the World can be used.
+As to the details of how to hijack an asteroid, a device similar to what I describe in Saving the World From an Asteroid Strike can be used.
 It is an OLED blanket that attaches to the asteroid and turns from flat black to a mirror surface, controlling the light pressure that hits the asteroid and, thus, its orbit.
 It can use that same process to control the spin of the rock by causing light pressure to change on different quadrants of the asteroid at different times.
 Click on the drawing below for a larger view.